-- The early identification of pupils with Special Educational Needs (SEND). - To make appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the National Curriculum.
-This will be co-ordinated by the Assistant Headteacher for Inclusion and Headteacher. - To provide an Individual Support Plan (ISP-formerly IEP) for those children currently at SEND support (previously School Action, School Action Plus or School Action Plus STAR.) - To maintain regular contact with parents/carers at all stages of support, at least termly. - To establish criteria for effective monitoring, evaluating and reviewing provision. - To provide child friendly targets which are easily understood and accessible to the child. - To work with outside agencies when the pupils' needs cannot be met by the school alone.
+- To ensure the identification of pupils with Special Educational Needs (SEND). - To make appropriate provision to overcome all barriers to learning and ensure pupils with SEND have full access to the National Curriculum.
+This will be co-ordinated by the Assistant Headteacher for Inclusion and Headteacher. - To provide an Individual Support Plan (ISP-formerly IEP) for those children currently at SEND support. - To maintain regular contact with parents/carers at all stages of support, at least termly. - To establish criteria for effective monitoring, evaluating and reviewing provision. - To provide child friendly targets which are easily understood and accessible to the child. - To work with outside agencies when the pupils' needs cannot be met by the school alone.
 Some of these services include, Educational Psychology Service, Speech and Language Therapy, Emotional Wellbeing and Mental Health Service (EWMHS) etc.